-This article will explain the goals and techniques used by occupational therapists to help improve mobility and boost independence in children with CP.
-Let’s get started!
+To help you understand the goals and techniques used by occupational therapists to help improve mobility and boost independence in individuals with cerebral palsy, this article will discuss:

 Occupational therapy is a healthcare intervention that helps individuals optimize their independence by focusing on activities of daily living.

-Unlike physical therapy (which focuses on improving flexibility, range of motion, and strength through exercise), occupational therapy uses practical tasks and activities to prepare your child for everyday situations like:
+Unlike physical therapy (which focuses on improving flexibility, range of motion, and strength through exercise), occupational therapy primarily uses practical tasks and activities to prepare individuals with cerebral palsy for everyday situations.
+Although some traditional exercises may still be included during an occupational therapy treatment session, they are used as a means to an end result: increased participation in a valued activity.
+Occupational therapy can teach individuals how to:

-- Self-care tasks (eating, sleeping, bathing, grooming, toileting, transferring, etc.)
+- Perform self-care tasks (eating, sleeping, bathing, grooming, toileting, transferring, etc.)

-- Communicating with others and behaving in a socially appropriate manner
+- Communicate with others and behave in a socially appropriate manner

-An occupational therapist will assess your child’s strengths and weaknesses, and then create a personalized activity program to develop functional independence.
+An occupational therapist will assess the individual’s strengths, weaknesses, and personal goals, and then create an individualized activity program to develop their functional independence.

 Occupational Therapy Activities for Cerebral Palsy